Phil Lynott: Early life

-Phil Lynott was born in Hallam Hospital in West Bromwich.
-His mother, Philomena Lynott, was born in Dublin and his father, Cecil Parris, was from Georgetown, British Guiana.
-Philomena met Parris, who had moved to the United Kingdom to seek work, in Birmingham in 1948 and they were in a relationship for a few months, until Parris was transferred to London.
-Shortly afterwards, Philomena found she was pregnant and, after Lynott was born, she moved with her baby to a home for unmarried mothers in Selly Park, where he was baptised on 4 September.
-Philomena subsequently moved to Manchester but stayed in touch with Parris who helped pay towards his son's support.
-She subsequently had two more children who were placed for adoption.
-Lynott believed he was different from his peers at school, but did not suffer any major racist attacks.
+Philip Parris Lynott was born at Hallam Hospital in West Bromwich on 20 August 1949.
+His Irish mother, Philomena Lynott, was born in Dublin.
+His Guyanese father, Cecil Parris, was from Georgetown.
+The two met in Birmingham in 1948 after Cecil had moved to England for work, beginning a relationship for a few months until Cecil was transferred to London.
+Philomena soon found out she was pregnant; after Lynott was born, she moved with him to a home for unmarried mothers in Selly Park, where Philip was baptised on 4 September.
+She subsequently moved to Manchester but stayed in touch with Parris, who helped pay for his son's support.
+She subsequently had two more children who were put up for adoption.

-Lynott first attended school in Moss Side, Manchester.
-In 1957, his mother sent him to live with his grandparents, Frank and Sarah Lynott, in Crumlin, Dublin.
-The presence of Frank gave him a father figure for the first time in his life.
-His mother stayed in Manchester and remained close to her son.
-She later took over the management of the Clifton Grange Hotel in Whalley Range with her partner, Dennis Keeley.
-The hotel, nicknamed "The Biz", became popular with showbusiness entertainers, and was later referred to in a song on Thin Lizzy's debut album.
-Lynott had a happy childhood growing up in Dublin and was a popular character at school.
+Lynott first attended school in Manchester's Moss Side.
+In 1957, Philomena sent him to live with her parents, Sarah and Frank in the Crumlin area of Dublin.
+Frank's presence gave him a father figure for the first time in his life.
+He knew he was different from his peers, but did not suffer any major racist attacks.
+Philomena stayed in Manchester and remained close to Lynott.
+She and her partner, Dennis Keeley, later took over the management of the Clifton Grange Hotel in Whalley Range.
+The hotel, nicknamed "The Biz", became popular with show business figures and was later referred to in a song on Thin Lizzy's debut album.
+Lynott had a happy childhood growing up in Dublin and was popular at school.